BlackHoleFox/udp-broadcast-relay-rs/README.md

-ARCHIVED
-===

-This package still works perfectly fine to the best of my knowledge as of 2024, however I do not use it anymore personally and do not have time to follow issues / accept PRs.
-Feel free to fork as you see fit, following the license restrictions provided by this repo and the upstream.

-UDP Broadcast Relay for Linux / FreeBSD / pfSense
+UDP Broadcast Relay, in Rust, for Linux / FreeBSD / macOS / pfSense
 ==========================

 This program listens for packets on a specified UDP broadcast port.
 When